ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 Technical Changes:

 - More robust validations.
-GRC is installed, GRC version is correct, user is authenticated.
+GRC is installed, GRC version is correct, user is authenticated, workspace is not already a git repository.
 - Better source code folders and files structuring.